Differences Between Oak and Pine Furniture

 - Versatile use.
 Oak wood works for almost any furniture application.
 While the hardness does make it a bit more difficult to work with than softer woods, oak has the strength to withstand use in seating, tables, beds and other furniture pieces.
 You can choose oak pieces for every room and purpose to create a coordinated look, all while knowing the wood is strong enough for all those different furniture pieces.

 - Versatile look.
 Oak is used to make furniture in almost every style.
-The color and grain make it a versatile wood that works in almost any setting.
+The color and grain make it a versatile wood that works in almost any setting, from modern to rustic.

 - Timeless design.
 Using oak in furniture is nothing new, and the trend isn’t going to change.
 That means choosing a piece of oak furniture is something that grows with you as your style changes.
 The timeless look you get from oak makes it a solid choice for any furniture application.